paxperscientiam/BookBlock/README.md

 Aiming to turn codrops awesome work into an easy to use package!

+## Newest feature is support for History API [0.2.0]

+Plugin now accepts the boolean option `history` (default value is `false`).
+Enabling this will add a queryField to the current URI and allow you to bookmark any page of your BookBlock book.

 ## Breaking change in build process [0.1.0]

 OK, so now the dist folder filenames are hashed.
 Please adjust your build process accordingly.